gitkraken/gitlens-docs/gitlens/gitlens-features.md

 <img src="/wp-content/uploads/gl-delete-cloud-patch.png" class="img-bordered img-responsive center">

-### Known issues and workarounds
+### Self-Hosting Cloud Patch data

-*What if I do not want GitKraken to host my Cloud Patches or have my Cloud Patch data stored on your servers?*

-We offer the ability for you to host Cloud Patches on your own AWS S3 storage instances.
-In order to set this up, please reach out to our [support team](https://help.gitkraken.com/gitlens/gl-contact-support/) and include the following information about your bucket:
+If you do not want your Cloud Patch data stored on GitKraken Servers, we offer the ability for you to host Cloud Patches on your own AWS S3 storage instance.
+For more information on configuring this, see our documentation [here](/gk-dev/gk-dev-home/#self-hosted).

-- Name of AWS bucket
-- AWS region the bucket is located in

-Once we have that information, we will provide you with a bucket policy that can be attached to your bucket through the Permissions Bucket Policy Editor.
-After that is completed, Cloud Patches will be stored on your own bucket.

 ## Commit Graph ✨